Representing Individuals With Reckless Driving Violations

 Schedule Your Free Consultation With Rustam A. Barbee

-To meet with Rustam to discuss your case, call his Honolulu office at (808) 524-4406 or send an email.
+To meet with Rustam to discuss your case, call his Honolulu office at (808) 524-4406.
 He represents motorists, commercial drivers and military members throughout Hawaii who have received distracted driving citations.